-In late March, '45 the Bauer was the first naval vessel to arrive in the waters off the coast of Okinawa in advance of the massive invasion, which would be the largest amphibious assault of the Pacific war.
-The battle waged on for over two months.
-Morgenthau, my father, and the crew of the Bauer were attacked by waves of Japanese aircraft and a pack of Japanese submarines, as the Japanese resorted to desperate, but futile, efforts to stop the invasion with kamikaze suicide tactics.
+In late March, '45 the Bauer was the first naval vessel to arrive in the waters off the coast of Okinawa in advance of the massive invasion, which would be the largest amphibious assault of the Pacific war, engaging one thousand, five hundred ships, a quarter million troops.
+It was the last of the major battles of the war, and horribly deadly.
+Nearly 50,000 men suffered casualties, including 12,500 deaths.
+The Japanese struck back, defending the island with over one hundred thousand hardened troops.
+By the battle's end, nearly all the Japanese lay dead or wounded.

+Morgenthau, my father, and the crew of the Bauer were attacked by waves of Japanese aircraft and a pack of Japanese submarines, as the Japanese resorted to desperate, but futile, efforts to stop the invasion with over fifteen hundred kamikaze suicide tactical attacks.
+The Japanese navy raced to engage their American rivals.